fpco/wai-middleware-consul/README.md

        │         │  │         │  │         │
        └─────────┘  └─────────┘  └─────────┘

+# Install

+    cabal install wai-middleware-consul

+Or if you want to play with the example github webhook web-app:

+    cabal install -fexample wai-middleware-consul

+# Example

 You'll need to launch a small Consul cluster to try the example app.
 It's easy to do with Docker.
 Please use the following steps:

-# Launch 4 containers of Docker w/ Consul running on each
+## Launch 4 containers of Docker w/ Consul running on each

     docker run -d --name node1 -h node1 progrium/consul -server -bootstrap-expect 3
     sleep 10